 Please contact us with any questions or need for further assistance.
 Thank you for supporting the Commonwealth's largest in-school arts provider and the United States' oldest, free Shakespeare festival!

-All Our Best to You,
+All Our Best to You.

-Kyle Ware Hannah Pruitt

-Director of Education Education Programs
+Kyle Ware Hannah Pruitt Director of Education Director of Creative Engagement

-Manager